MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/configure-facebook-channel.md

 ## File attachments

-You can now enable or disable the capability for your agents and customers to share file attachments during a Facebook channel conversation.
+You can enable or disable the capability for your agents and customers to send file attachments during a Facebook channel conversation.

 When you enable the option for customers in the Facebook page configuration, customers can send attachments from their messenger.
 Similarly, When you enable the option for agents in the Facebook page configuration, agents can send the attachments from the communication panel to the customers.
 To know how to enable the option, see step 6 in [Create a Facebook channel](#step-2-create-a-facebook-channel).